Policies

 Tuition is billed on the 1st of each month and is due no later than the 5th of that same month.
 You may pay by cash, check or credit card before the 5th.
 On the 5th of each month, the monthly installment will be automatically drafted from your bank account or credit card on file.

-All tuition, registration fees, costume fees, etc. will be billed and paid through JackRabbit, a secure, online service.
+All tuition, registration fees, performance fees, etc. will be billed and paid through JackRabbit, a secure, online service.
 If you need assistance setting up your account, please contact the office.
 If your student’s tuition is 2 months overdue, their lessons will be interrupted and they will not be able to attend classes until the bill is paid in full.

 Students are allowed to attend one trial class, free of cost, in any new discipline to see if there is interest.